rust-lang/rfcs/text/0000-feature-metadata.md

 -   Does it make sense to have separate `hidden` (not documented) and `public` (feature not allowed downstream) attribute?
 I think probably not
 -   Should there be a way to deny deprecated features?
+-   The Cargo index may need a way to be aware of deprecated features, so it can properly report them during resolution.
+What would be needed here?

 It is worth noting that simpler keys (`requires`, `doc`, `deprecated`) could be stabilized immediately and other features could be postponed.